-OME weeks ago, with the personal intervention of the president of Tunisia and enthusiasm from the PLO, an official of the Israeli Labour Party, travelling on an Israeli passport, was expected in Tunis to attend a meeting including Palestinian officials.
+WASHINGTON, D.C. - Some weeks ago, with the personal intervention of the President of Tunisia and enthusiasm from the PLO, an official of the Israeli Labor Party, traveling on an Israeli passport, was expected in Tunis to attend a meeting which included Palestinian officials.

-But when the plane arrived the Israeli wasn't on it.
-Just before the plane left Europe, Labour Party leader Shimon Peres had backed out, under heavy pressure from Israeli Prime Minister Yitzhak Shamis, and ordered the Labour Party official not to go.
+But when the plane arrived, the Israeli wasn't on it.
+Just before the plane left Europe, Labor Party leader Shimon Peres had backed out, under heavy pressure from Israeli Prime Minister Yitzhak Shamir, and ordered the Labor Party official not to go.
 And thus a long-planned effort by the Socialist International to help bring about direct Israeli-PLO contact was consequently aborted at the last moment.

-But in a few weeks the Socialist International is going to try again this time in Brussels.
+But in a few weeks the Socialist International is going to try again - this time in Brussels.

-Unable to do very much these days to seriously impact on the tense situation created by the eruption of the Intifada, Europeans still want to feel they are involved and helping.
+Unable to do very much these days to seriously impact

+on the tense situation created by the eruption of the intifadeh, Europeans still want to feel they are involved and helping.

-Clearly that is the motivation behind the plan of the Socialist International to hold a kind of de facto international conference about peace in the Mid-east late next month in Brussels.
+Clearly that is the motivation behind the plan of the Socialist International to hold a kind of de facto international conference about peace in the Middle East late next month in Brussels.

-Unable to do more because of internal disagreements within the organisation and natural bureaucratic resistance to being too far out front, the idea is that representatives from the PLO will be in attendance as guests, as will representatives from the US, the USSR and other UN Security Council members, while member parties of the Socialist International hold a conference about the urgency of peace in the Mid-east.
+Unable to do more because of internal disagreements within the organization and natural bureaucratic resistance to being too far out front, the idea is that representatives from the PLO will be in attendance as guests, as will representatives from the U.S., the U.S.S.R., and other Security Council members, while member parties of the Socialist International hold a conference about the urgency of peace in the Middle East.

-Since among the Socialist International's 46 full member party affiliates are two Israeli parties - Labour and Mapam - the thinking is that bringing the various parties into the same room to discuss the same subjects, and with the involvement in one way or another of both Superpowers and UN officials, will in itself be a worthwhile step on the tortuously long road to direct Israeli-PLO negotiations.
+Since among the Socialist International's 46 full-member party affiliates are two Israeli parties - Labor and Mapam - the thinking is that bringing the various parties into the same room to discuss the same subjects, and with the involvement in one way or another of both superpowers and U.N. officials, will in itself be a worthwhile step on the tortuously long road to direct Israeli-PLO negotiations.

-The deeper reality is that the Socialist International is both a bit behind the times and not very bold.
-Stimulated by the Intifada many private and various public meetings - including those in Paris, the Hague, and New York already this year - have brought Israeli Knesset members, including Labour Party, and Mapam Party representatives, into various forms of contact with PLO representatives.

-Furthermore, while the Soviets are eager for obvious reasons the Americans are not enthusiastic about this effort.
-Bush administration officials said just this to Socialist International general secretary Pentti Vaananen of Finland when he recently visited the State Department in a valiant attempt to try stimulate interest.
+The reality is that the Socialist International is both a bit behind the times and not very bold.
+Stimulated by the intifadeh, many private and various public meetings including those in Paris, the Hague, and New York already this year - have brought Israeli Knesset members, including Labor Party and Mapam Party representatives, into various forms of contact with PLO representatives.
+Furthermore, while the Soviets are eager for obvious reasons, the Americans are not enthusiastic about this effort.
+Bush Administration officials said just this to Socialist International General Secretary Penetti Vaananen of Finland when he recently visited the State Department in a valiant attempt to try to stimulate interest.

-Nevertheless the Socialist International is going ahead and is expecting some kind of American presence at least to take notes - possibly the American ambassador in Brussels or, if Washington decides against even that kind of presence, maybe a consultant working with the State Department's policy planning team.
+Nevertheless the Socialist International is going ahead and is expecting some kind of American presence at least to take notes - possibly the American Ambassador in

+Brussels or, if Washington decides against even that kind of presence, maybe a consultant working with the State Department's Policy Planning Department.

-Like so many organisations, SI has been active on many subjects in recent years but not specifically the political minefield surrounding the Israeli-Palestinian quagmire.
-Arms control, North-South dialogue, economic development, human rights, energy issues, employment problems, and environmental concerns have all been among subjects the organisation has been involved in.
+Like so many organizations, SI has been active on many subjects in recent years but not specifically the political minefield surrounding the Israeli-Palestinian quagmire.
+Arms control, north-south dialogue, economic development, human rights, energy issues, employment problems, and environmental concerns have all been among subjects the organization has been involved in.